VCSTDN2024/imad5112-assignment-1-Mufura-Tshipama/README.md

 During the development of this project, I encountered several challenges, including:

-1. **Challenge 1**: [Briefly describe a challenge you faced, e.g., "Implementing a complex feature like the login system."]
+1. **Challenge 1**: [Briefly describe a challenge you faced, e.g.,The first time i tried to run my app it didnt not work because i did not add the ids for the button and the plain text ]
-   - **Solution**: [How you solved the challenge, e.g., "I researched Firebase authentication and successfully integrated it into the app."]
+   - **Solution**: [How you solved the challenge, e.g., "I went back to my mainactivity to add the ids for the button and the plain text"]

-2. **Challenge 2**: [Describe another challenge, e.g., "Debugging issues related to Gradle builds."]
+2. **Challenge 2**: [Describe another challenge, e.g., "I wanted to add a second screen to my app when you click the suugestion button it will bring you to another screen but it didnt work i had to restart my app 3 times because of that when i tried to run my app it was not lanching "]
-   - **Solution**: [How you solved the challenge.]
+   - **Solution**: [to solve the problem i just deleted the second screen and start all over with my app.]

-From these challenges, I learned important lessons in debugging, using version control, and automating build processes with GitHub Actions.
+From these challenges, I learned important lessons that i always have to make sure that everything in my mainactivity has no error and i learnt how to code and improve my code as times goes on
 ```

 Why: